trpc/trpc/www/docs/nextjs/nextjs.md

 - React Query: `@trpc/react` provides a thin wrapper over [react-query](https://react-query.tanstack.com/overview).
 It is required as a peer dependency.
 - Zod: most examples use [Zod](https://github.com/colinhacks/zod) for input validation and we highly recommended it, though it isn't required.
 You can use a validation library of your choice ([Yup](https://github.com/jquense/yup), [Superstruct](https://github.com/ianstormtaylor/superstruct), [io-ts](https://github.com/gcanti/io-ts), etc).
 In fact, any object containing a `parse`, `create` or `validateSync` method will work.

-### 2. Enable the strict mode
+### 2. Enable strict mode

-If you want to use Zod for input validation, make sure you have enabled the strict mode in your `tsconfig.js`:
+If you want to use Zod for input validation, make sure you have enabled strict mode in your `tsconfig.json`:

 ```json
 // tsconfig.json